-Figure 186 Utilization PM Report Page
+Figure 193 Utilization PM Report Page

-- 2. In the Interface field, select the radio interface that holds the radio for which you want to display PMs. - 3.
-In the Interval Type field: - To display reports in 15-minute intervals, select 15 minutes. - To display reports in daily intervals, select 24 hours.
+- In the Interface field, select the radio interface that holds the radio for which you want to display PMs, or select a Multi-Carrier ABC group. - 3.
+In the Interval Type field: - o To display reports in 15-minute intervals, select 15 minutes. - o To display reports in daily intervals, select 24 hours.